检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 You can bind an EIP assigned in a VPC to your ECS to access the Internet.
 Different EIPs can share a bandwidth, reducing your bandwidth costs.
 With the event monitoring function, Cloud Eye monitors the EIP status.

-For example, the dimension of an Elastic Cloud Server (ECS) can be instance_id.
+For example, the dimension of an ECS can be instance_id.
 A maximum of four dimensions are supported.
 For the metric dimension of each resource, see Service metric dimension.

 Only letters, digits, underscores (_), and hyphens (-) are allowed. value Yes String Specifies the dimension value, for example, an ECS ID.
 Specifies the dimension value, for example, an ECS ID.
 Start with a letter or a digit.
 Enter 1 to 256 characters.